Employee Engagement Survey

 Of those surveyed

 - Communication was revealed as a major area of improvement for ISU.
-Only 63.40% of employees feel that they receive clear information about changes made at the University, and 64.49% of employees feel that they receive clear information about changes made within their college or area.
+Only 38% of employees feel that they receive clear information about changes made at the University, and 42% of employees feel that they receive clear information about changes made within their college or area.
 With these trends, only 51% have confidence in senior administration.

 - Camaraderie and fostering an environment of trusting relationships is key to employee morale and engagement.
 Unfortunately, at ISU only 49.92% of employees feel that they have a best friend at work.
 This question often elicits strong reactions.
 Read more about this question by visiting the Gallup website.